 The project focuses on the mechanical option for nutsedge tuber removal from the field using a peanut digger.
-Following the tuber removal, other weed management tools can be used such as cover crops, herbicides, fumigants, etc. based on the type of cropping system grower has adopted.
+Following the tuber removal, other weed management tools can be used such as cover crops, herbicides, fumigants, etc. based on the type of cropping system the grower has adopted.

-The project basically includes a greenhouse study and 2-year long field study followed by partial budget analysis to assess the cost to benefit ratio.
+The project basically includes a greenhouse study and a 2-year long field study followed by partial budget analysis to assess the cost to benefit ratio.

 The objectives of the research are as follows: